Five ways to translate your brand identity instore

 Cultural relevance

-However large and global the brand, a store environment still needs to have cultural relevance.
+However large and global the brand, a store environment still needs cultural relevance.
 Take, for instance, collaborating with a local artist.
 It’s what helps to build a strong affinity and experience with their target customers and connects with them on an emotional level.

 Personalisation and interaction